 - Reviewing our usage of data to ensure that it’s all legitimate

 More specifically, what actions do we need to take to ensure that we are compliant?

-We need to ensure that we have taken several actions by 25th May 2018 – these are listed below, with updates on our progress:
+We wanted to ensure that we took all necessary actions by 25th May 2018 deadline and – these are listed below, with updates on our progress:

 - Ascertain whether we need to appoint a Data Protection Officer (DPO)

 – Done: we have assigned one of our regular Infosec team members the DPO duties.

 - Find out what personal data we have, where it is and who has access to it

 - Consult with an expert on what actions we need to take (if any) to be compliant

 - Generate a plan of remedial action (including time frames)